phil-opp/blog_os/blog/post/double-faults.md

 > What happens if our kernel overflows its stack and the [guard page] is hit?

-When our kernel overflows its stack and hits the guard page, a _page fault_ occurs and the CPU invokes the page fault handler.
-However, the CPU also tries to push the [exception stack frame] onto the stack.
-This fails of course, since our current stack pointer still points to the guard page.
+When our kernel overflows its stack and hits the guard page, a _page fault_ occurs.
+The CPU looks up the page fault handler in the IDT and tries to push the [exception stack frame] onto the stack.
+However, our current stack pointer still points to the non-present guard page.
 Thus, a second page fault occurs, which causes a double fault (according to the above table).

 [exception stack frame]: http://os.phil-opp.com/better-exception-messages.html#exceptions-in-detail